 Kodi builds offer a fairly handy approach to the glamorous media streaming world, but they can also provide outdated and not working addons and even generate problems on your streaming device.
-To help you uninstall unwanted Kodi builds, this page is the step-by-step guide on how to uninstall Kodi builds in 2021, to reset Kodi and give it a fresh start for rejuvenated performance.
+To help you uninstall unwanted Kodi builds, this page is the step-by-step guide on how to uninstall Kodi builds, to reset Kodi and give it a fresh start for rejuvenated performance.
 Two methods are provided for you to uninstall Kodi builds on any device.

 The thing is, most Kodi builds you can find on the internet are either not working or outdated and that's why Kodi builds can be bittersweet.